wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 array `fwdArray`, which is a direct mapped structure mapping 4-byte aligned store addresses to the commit cycle.
 When a store uop commits, we also update the forward array by setting the corresponding entry to the commit cycle and the address of the store.

+When a store commits, `OOOCore`'s member variable `lastStoreCommitCycle` is also updated to reflect the maximum commit cycle of all committed store uops.
+As we will see later, fence uops use this variable to compute the commit cycle of the fence instruction to prevent load and store reordering of any kind.

 ## Simulating The Frontend Fetcher